-One almighty fashion moment of brilliance he has committed to since 2002 (when he first acquired the only one he still has) is the Reni Hat.
-Reni is the legendary drummer for The Stone Roses – the man with the disturbing drumming genius which had him dubbed as “ten Keith Moons in one” and for playing the drums “like Hendrix played the guitar”.
+One almighty fashion moment of brilliance he has committed to since 2002 (when he first acquired the only one he still has) is the Reni hat.
+Reni is the legendary drummer for The Stone Roses – the man with the disturbing mega drumming genius.
 Yes, we’re big fans.

 Reni: Drumming Genius and Reni Hats

-Despite his genius, Reni is still largely unknown in the drumming community (mainly due to his highly elusive and enigmatic nature – he disappeared for 16 years from public view after leaving the band in 1995) but that’s another story for another day.
+Despite his genius, Reni is still an obscure talent in the drumming community (in part due to his highly elusive and enigmatic nature – he disappeared for 16 years from public view after leaving the band in 1995) but that’s another story for another day.

 His remarkable drumming aside, in the late ‘80s he rarely went anywhere without his Reni hat (a bucket hat, essentially, often worn by Northern English folk).

 Due to the popularity of the band this became something of a fashion statement at the thyme, and it’s since gone on to become iconic.
 Indeed, when The Stone Roses reformed most unexpectedly in late 2011, Reni hats sold out within 24 hours.
 Fact!

 Indeed, so whilst you may be confused as to why anyone would wear that Jackson Pollock stained headgear, remember one of the best drummers on Earth did.